Short history of signed exceptional sequences: Signed exceptional sequences

 We give some examples to illustrate this.
 We use semi-invariant pictures with chambers labeled with torsion classes.
+By a \emph{chamber} we mean a path component of the complement in $\RR^n$ of the union of the set of walls.
+In this paper, there are only finitely many walls.
+So, the chambers are open sets and our definition agrees with standard definition \cite{BST}.
 Recall that a torsion class $\cT$ in $mod\text-\Lambda$ is a class of modules closed under quotients and extensions.
 Torsion classes form a poset under inclusion.
 This poset is a lattice in the finite case.
 The standard construction associates a torsion class $\cT(\cU)$ to each chamber $\cU$.
 We give an alternate formula.

 \begin{prop}\cite{GhostsI} To find the torsion class associated to a chamber, choose any $g$ in the chamber.
 Then $\cT$ is the collection of all modules $M$ so that $g\cdot\undim M'>0$ for all nonzero quotient modules $M'$ of $M$, including $M$. \end{prop}